kawilliams/kawilliams.github.io/teaching/hci/hci-fall-2024.markdown

 # Course Logistics

-* When: Monday and Wednesday 8:05 - 9:20 AM
+* When: Monday and Wednesday 2:30-3:45 PM
 * Where: Watson 247
-* Lecture Slides and Recordings: [Google Drive](https://drive.google.com/drive/folders/175iQPGanzE0GRT879TlLbKNhSHkIk8XS?usp=sharing) (use Davidson SSO)
+* Lecture Slides and Recordings: [Google Drive](https://drive.google.com/drive/folders/1lYnsEq4Ze0jPzwLaxhLimXPT2xNRzn_F?usp=sharing) (use Davidson SSO)
 * Design Documentation: [here](/teaching/hci/design-doc)
 * Discussion/Questions: Slack (contact Dr. Williams if you have not received the Slack link)
-* Office Hours: Tuesday/Thursday, times TBA
+* Office Hours: Tuesday/Thursday: 10:00-11:00 AM and 1:00-2:30 PM
   * I am also usually available for a few minutes after class

 # Prerequisites and Major/Minor Requirements